NBA 2K: NBA 2K14

 NBA 2K14 was initially released in October and November 2013 for PlayStation 3, PlayStation 4, Xbox 360, Xbox One, Microsoft Windows, iOS, and Android.
 LeBron James serves as cover athlete; he also curated the soundtrack, which features 20 licensed songs.
 NBA 2K14 introduces EuroLeague teams.
 NBA 2K14 was also the first year they introduced "The Park" as an additional mode to take your MyPlayer to the streets along with other users and play with them on a variety of courts.

 NBA 2K15

 NBA 2K15 was initially released in October 2014 for PlayStation 3, PlayStation 4, Xbox 360, Xbox One, Microsoft Windows, Android, and iOS.
-Kevin Durant(OKC) serves as the cover athlete.
+Kevin Durant serves as the cover athlete.
 NBA 2K15 introduces pre-game shows presented by Ernie Johnson and Shaquille O'Neal.
 One new feature concerns player creation; the player is now able to scan their own face into the game.
 The soundtrack, which consists of 27 licensed songs, was curated by Pharrell Williams.